apache/druid/docs/content/configuration/index.md

 This section describes caching configuration that is common to Broker, Historical, and MiddleManager/Peon processes.

-Caching can optionally be enabled on the Broker, Historical, and MiddleManager/Peon processes.
-See [Broker](
-#broker-caching), [Historical](#Historical-caching), and [Peon](#peon-caching) configuration options for how to enable
-it for different processes.
+Caching could optionally be enabled on the Broker, Historical, and MiddleManager/Peon processes.
+See [Broker](#broker-caching), [Historical](#Historical-caching), and [Peon](#peon-caching) configuration options for how to enable it for different processes.

 Druid uses a local in-memory cache by default, unless a diffrent type of cache is specified.
 Use the `druid.cache.type` configuration to set a different kind of cache.